TheSabby/cargo-transport-planner/README.md

 ## Synopsis

 This project solves deterministic logistics planning problems for an Air Cargo transport system using a planning search agent.
 Optimal plans for each problem will be computed.
-Unlike the navigation problem, there is no simple distance heuristic to aid the agent.
-I implement domain-independent heuristics.
+Implemented domain-independent heuristics.

+The analysis of the different heuristics and search algorithms can be found in the `heuristic_analysis.pdf`.
+A short research paper on A* search, the STRIPS planning system, and the planning domain definition language can be found in `research_review.pdf`.
 ![Progression air cargo search](images/Progression.PNG)

 ## Environment requirements